zweistein-frm2/CHARMing/README.md

 * charm-mesytec-emulator: helper program to emulate a real mesytec or charm device generating random data and supporting the same udp commands as the real hardware.
 * nicos-install-charming:  helper program to install support for entangle-charming in [NICOS](https://www.nicos-controls.org/)

+compiled binaries can be found in [CHARMing binaries] (https://github.com/zweistein-frm2/CHARMing_binaries)